 While pickled ginger can be eaten within a couple of weeks of preparation, it matures kindly and agreeably, obtaining a depth and dimension with age.
 A scintillating dish for all seasons.
 Thanks David Thompson, originally of Darley St Thai, now well known throughout the world..
 He suggested this recipe to me.

 1 cup white rice vinegar

 3 cups peeled and shredded or sliced young ginger.
 Young ginger is preferable, but if you need to use older ginger, shred and salt for a few hours and then rinse.

 Combine all ingredients and bring to the boil.
 Cool.
 Place ginger in a glass container.
 Pour over the syrup and leave for 15 days in the sun before use.

-Pickled ginger is also good when made with good quality fruit vinegars or other vinegars, or balsamic or wine vinegars.
+Traditional gari, as it’s called in Japan, is made from rice vinegar and white sugar, but it’s also good when made with good quality fruit vinegars or other vinegars even balsamic and wine vinegars.
 Try verjuice also, and lessen the sweetener.
 For the sweetener, try agave nectar, a good local honey, maple syrup, or your favorite sweet syrup.
 I’ve heard that someone used jam to great effect.

 Mature ginger will also work, but the young variety is far superior.